Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Gonzaga: Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 4 seed UConn Huskies (28-8) and No. 3 seed Gonzaga Bulldogs (31-5) will play for a spot in the NCAA Tournament Final Four on Saturday at T-Mobile Arena.
-UConn is more likely to win the West Region bracket with oddsmakers installing the as 2.5-point favorites for the matchup, which tips off at 8:49 PM, airing on TBS.
-The over/under is 153.5 in the matchup.
+An Elite Eight matchup features the No. 4 seed UConn Huskies (28-8) and the No. 3 seed Gonzaga Bulldogs (31-5) meeting with a trip to the Final Four up for grabs on Saturday at T-Mobile Arena.
+UConn is a 2.5-point favorite in the NCAA Tournament West Region bracket final, which starts at 8:49 PM on TBS.
+The matchup has an over/under of 153.5 points.

 UConn vs. Gonzaga Odds & Info